I opened the cooler and saw some sort of bready thing wrapped in plastic wrap. What is that? “They’re bierocks,” Jim said.

 When I use bird breasts or another really tender cut, I will dice the meat small and add it raw to the filling; don’t worry, it cooks through when you bake the bierocks.
 Your other option is to add ground meat that you cook with the filling.

-A final note: Bierocks tend to look like this.
-Runzas, which are more of a Nebraska thing, are kinda square or rectangular.
+A final note: Bierocks tend to look like these pictures.
+Their sister pastry, runzas, which are more of a Nebraska thing, are square or rectangular.
 They taste about the same, though.

 I hope you make these, and I’d love to hear about how you make them your own in the comments section!